fossabot/Crypto.in/README.md

 **How can I use it ?**

-You can just write crypto coin name and get the values. !!
+Just write crypto coin name and get the values. !!

 **Example**
 ```js